-The role of the Child Protection Co-ordinator is critical to the effective operation of child protection procedures within the school or child care setting.
+The role of the Child Protection Co-ordinator is critical to the effective operation of child protection procedures within the school or child-care setting.
 The Child Protection Co-ordinator has a legal duty to share concerns appropriately.

 All establishments must have an assigned Child Protection Co-ordinator and Depute.
+All nurseries operating outwith normal school hours must also have a designated Child Protection Co-ordinator and Depute.
 The duties associated with role will be undertaken or delegated by the Head Teacher or Service Manager, taking account of the circumstances relating to each establishment or service.